455 Films is crowdfunding a new documentary about ‘Star Trek: Deep Space Nine’

 After all, The Next Generation and Voyager fit more comfortably into the template established by the original series, with a starship crew having new adventures on new planets every week.
 DS9, on the other hand, was tied to a single location — the space station that gave the show its title — with a focus on politics, longer storylines and the seamier side of 24th century civilization.

-But the things that made the show feel a bit out-of-place on ’90s TV have helped it age surprisingly well — The Encyclopedia of Science Fiction, for example, recently described it as “the best of the Star Trek series and one of the finest science fiction series of the last two decades.”
+But the things that made the show feel a bit out-of-place on ’90s TV have also made it pretty durable — The Encyclopedia of Science Fiction, for example, recently described it as “the best of the Star Trek series and one of the finest science fiction series of the last two decades.”

 And now there’s a new documentary in the works about how the show was made.
 It’s being produced by 455 Films, the company behind other Trek-related documentaries like The Captains and Chaos on the Bridge.
 It’s being directed by Adam Nimoy, son of Spock actor Leonard Nimoy and director of last year’s lovely and surprisingly personal documentary For the Love of Spock (also produced by 455).